pficheux/view-forest/README.md

 ### Goal

-The the goal of the project is to develop and install a connected system in order to detect a "start of fire" in a forest and so send and alarm to the local fire department.
+The the goal of the project is to develop and install a connected system in order to detect a "start of fire" in a forest and send an alarm to the local fire department.

 Here are the prerequistes:

-- Using cheap hardware such as common microcontrollers based board (ESP32, RP2040)
+- Using cheap hardware such as common microcontrollers based boards (ESP32, RP2040) with low power consumption
+- Using a LPWAN network to send the data (LoRA, Sigfix, NB-IOT, LTE-M)
-- Open source software (and hardware if necessary)
+- Open source software (and hardware if necessary) !

 ## Fire detection principles